samuelturner1606/Technical-Project-RL/README.md

 University project to use Reinforcement Learning in games such as Tic-Tac-Toe, Connect-4 and Shōbu.

 ## Running

-I recommended using the python -m switch terminal command when running files that import from parent directories, shown below, otherwise ModuleNotFoundError with be encounted.
-(I experimented with modifying the python sys.path to do this automatically for users but to no success.)
+It is recommended to use the python -m switch terminal command when running files that import from parent directories, otherwise ModuleNotFoundError may be encounted (I was unable to implement other solutions.)

-Example command line usage:
+Example command line usage assuming the repo is your current working directory:

 ```
-python -m Shobu.logic"
+python -m shobu.small.logic"
 ```

 Alternatively to accomplish this, a VSCode launch.json file can be used to run and debug configurations of python modules.